-Certified application counselor organizations are formally contracted partners with MNsure.
-To become a partner, organizations must submit an application.
-MNsure will accept applications on a rolling basis.
-Applications are reviewed in the order received.
+Certified application counselor organizations have a formal agreement in place with MNsure.
+To become a partner, organizations must first submit an application.

-Organizations are notified of the outcome of their application.
-If approved, a contract will be sent to the organization for review and signature.
+Organizations will be notified of the outcome of their application.
+If approved, an agreement will be sent for electronic signature via DocuSign for review and signature.

 Training and Certification

 Before actively assisting consumers through the MNsure marketplace, each staff member who will deliver direct consumer assistance at your organization must be certified by MNsure.